Major Projects Undertaken

 The Animal Hospital

-Our animal hospital is finished and has power, hot/cold water, washing machine, clothes dryer, fridge, freezer, coffee making facilities for the volunteers and a great range of cages for the sick or quarantined animals.
+Our animal hospital is finished and has power, hot/cold water, washing machine, clothes dryer, fridge, freezer, and a great range of cages for the sick or quarantined animals.

 The Great Cat Rescue and Relocation